rcjj98/tp/docs/team/brigittesantoso.md

 ## Evidence of helping others

-- Bugs reported in other team products: https://github.com/AY2122S2-CS2103T-W09-1/tp/issues
+- Bugs reported in other team products during PE-D

 ## Evidence of technical leadership